 Our critical accounting policies are those policies which require the most significant judgments and estimates in the preparation of our consolidated financial statements.
 Management has determined that our most critical accounting policies are those relating to revenue recognition, income taxes, accrued research and development expenses and stock-based compensation.
+In July 2014, we amended our collaboration agreement with Celgene.
+As a result of our conclusion that the arrangement was materially modified, we are required to apply the provisions of ASU No. 2009-13, Multiple-Element Revenue Arrangements, and will recognize revenue under this guidance on a prospective basis.

-There have been no significant changes to our critical accounting policies discussed in the Annual Report on Form 10-K for the year ended December 31, 2013.
+There have been no other significant changes to our critical accounting policies discussed in the Annual Report on Form 10-K for the year ended December 31, 2013.